 I hope you can enjoy this music as much as I and recording team did at the filming and recording set.
 The baby grand is Ibach cabinet from 1890s.
 It is one-take-video recording.

 Let us meet here in ten days!
-Your thoughts are welcome in the section Guest book.
+Your thoughts are welcome in the section Guest book or per email.